-- 1 day pass with buffet lunch and SkyPoint entry – $105 per person via Klook – click here to purchase.
+- One day passes with buffet lunch and SkyPoint entry – $105 per person via Klook – click here to purchase.

-Currently Experience Oz as a special on where you can get a 3 day pass to Dreamworld, WhiteWater World and SkyPoint for $95 per adult and $85 per child, plus get a free digital photo pass which is valued at $69.
+Currently Experience Oz as a special on where you can get a three-day pass to Dreamworld, WhiteWater World and SkyPoint for $95 per adult and $85 per child, plus get a free digital photo pass which is valued at $69.
 Click here to book these discount tickets from Experience Oz.

-Dreamworld is located in South East Queensland at northern end of the Gold Coast on the Pacific Highway (M1) at Coomera, which is 17kms north of Surfers Paradise and 48kms south of Brisbane.
-It is much easier to drive yourself, however there is the option of public transport.
-Alternatively you can book theme park transfers starting at $22 per person – click here for more information.
+Dreamworld is in Coomera, which is 17kms north of Surfers Paradise and 48kms south of Brisbane.
+It is much easier to drive yourself.
+However, there is the option of public transport.
+Alternatively, you can book theme park transfers starting at $22 per person – click here for more information.

-Dreamworld is one of the Gold Coast top attractions and is open 7 days a week between the hours of 10 am to 5 pm.
+Dreamworld is one of the Gold Coast top attractions and is open seven days a week between the hours of 10 am to 5 pm.

 21. WhiteWater World

-Another kid friendly Gold Coast attraction during the warmer months is WhiteWater World.
+Another kid-friendly Gold Coast attraction during the warmer months is WhiteWater World.
 There are water slides and activities suitable for all ages so the whole family can enjoy the day.
-From Wiggle Bay for the little ones to the Triple Voretex for the older thrill seekers, whilst the entire family will love the massive wave pool.
+From Wiggle Bay for the little ones to the Triple Vortex for the older thrill-seekers, while the entire family will love the massive wave pool.

 I’d recommend to save money you pack yourself an esky full of food as food and drink prices tend to be expensive.
 However, food and drinks are available inside the park to be purchased.

 WhiteWater World entry is included with your Dreamworld ticket – so see above on ticket prices and how to purchase discounted tickets.

-WhiteWater World is located together with Dreamworld, in South East Queensland at the northern end of the Gold Coast on the Pacific Highway (M1) at Coomera which is 17kms north of Surfers Paradise and 48kms south of Brisbane.
-It is much easier to drive yourself, however there is the option of public transport.
-Alternatively you can book transfers starting at $22 per person – click here for more information.
+WhiteWater World is located with Dreamworld, 17kms north of Surfers Paradise and 48kms south of Brisbane.
+It is much easier to drive yourself.
+However, there is the option of public transport.
+Alternatively, you can book transfers starting at $22 per person – click here for more information.